 Chances are, your lower back pain self care regimen will include over-the-counter pain relievers.
 But it can be difficult to decide which one to take.

 If possible, choose an NSAID, such as ibuprofen (Advil or Motrin) or naproxen (Aleve).
 These drugs offer pain relief and also reduce inflammation, which can help get rid of the back pain.
 Acetaminophen (Tylenol) is a pain reliever only and does not reduce inflammation.
 If you are unable to take an NSAID for any reason—say, you have kidney disease or take diuretics—then Tylenol is worth a try, but it likely won’t provide the same amount of relief as an NSAID would.
+If an NSAID isn’t safe for you, talk to you can talk to a clinician about alternatives.

 Should I exercise or avoid activity when I have back pain?